Holley, New York

 Holley is a village in the town of Murray in Orleans County, New York, United States.
 The population was 1,811 at the 2010 census.
+According to the 2020 census, the population decreased to 1,754.
 It is part of the Rochester Metropolitan Statistical Area.

 History

 The village of Holley was incorporated in 1850.
 Originally named Saltport, the name was changed to honor Myron Holley, a commissioner of the Erie Canal.

+In 2002, a major chemical spill known as the Diaz pipeline incident occurred at the Diaz chemical production plant after a pipeline from a reactor vessel bursted, contaminating 31,000 tons of concrete and scrap metal as well as multiple houses, temporarily rendering Holley a ghost town.

 The village of Holley hosted an annual "Hazzard County Squirrel Slam," from 2006 until the last event in 2016, a squirrel hunt that raises funds for the village's fire department.
 The event went off without incident for six consecutive years until the 2013 edition drew the sudden ire of a coalition of wildlife rehabilitators, animal rights activists and gun control advocates.
 Approximately 30 people stood outside of the Holley Fire Department to protest the event.
 Protests also occurred in 2014, 2015, and 2016.
 Several lawsuits to stop the event took place, none of which were successful.
-Due to controversy the "Squirrel Slam" hasn't taken place since 2016.
+Due to the controversy, the "Squirrel Slam" hasn't taken place since 2016.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.3 sqmi, all land.

 Holley is located on the Erie Canal.

 The village is located at the junction of east-west highway New York State Route 31 (West Albion Street and State Street) and north-south highway New York State Route 237 (North and South Main Street).

+It is located approximately 21 miles from Rochester NY.

 Economy

 Holley's main economy is farming based, due to the lack of trade in the area, as well as the growing townships nearby, such as Brockport and Albion.
-The town has small shops and businesses, including a dance studio, Kyokushin Karate dojo, a diner and gas station.
+The town has small shops and businesses, including a dance studio, Kyokushin Karate dojo, a pizzeria, a diner and gas station.